-- MS1.1 Forward start-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
+- MS1.1 Forward Start-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
 The forward start or the backstroke start shall be used for freestyle events.
 The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck.
 On the command, "Take your mark," the swimmer shall immediately assume the starting position with at least one foot at the front of the platform or the deck.
 A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
 The backstroke start may be used as the in-thewater start during freestyle events but not for the freestyle portion of medley relay events.
-[USMS 101.1.1 and 101.5.1; USA-S Glossary "Forward Start" and 101.1.2] - MS1.2 Butterfly-The breaststroke kick may be used exclusively or interchangeably with the dolphin kick at any time during the race (for example, one breaststroke kick and multiple dolphin kicks may be used with each arm pull).
+[USMS 101.1.1 and 101.5.1; USA-S Glossary "Forward Start" and 101.1.21 - MS1.2 Butterfly-The breaststroke kick may be used exclusively or interchangeably with the dolphin kick at any time during the race (for example, one breaststroke kick and multiple dolphin kicks may be used with each arm pull).
 Only one breaststroke kick is permitted per arm pull except that a single breaststroke kick is permitted prior to the turn and finish without an arm pull.
 After the start and after each turn, a single breaststroke kick is permitted prior to the arm pull that brings the swimmer to the surface.
-[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3]

-- MS1.3 Backstroke-Note: The swimmer who turns past vertical and, in a continuous motion, grabs the wall before pushing off with the feet while on the back is considered to have executed a "continuous turning action."
+[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3] - MS1.3 Backstroke-Note: The swimmer who turns past vertical and, in a continuous motion, grabs the wall before pushing off with the feet while on the back is considered to have executed a "continuous turning action."
 [USMS 101.4.3; USA-S 101.4.3] - MS1.4 Relays-Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
-In relay races involving in-the-water starts, a relay will be disqualified if a swimmer loses touch with the end of the course before the preceding teammate touches the wall.
-[USMS 101.7.3E and F; USA-S 101.7.3E and G] - MS1.5 Long distance swimming-Pool events are governed by Open Water and Long Distance rules.
+In relay races involving in-the-water starts, a relay will be disqualified if the feet of a swimmer lose touch with the end of the course before the preceding teammate touches the wall.
+The relay team shall be disqualified even if the swimmer in default returns to the original starting point at the wall after the preceding teammate has touched the wall.
+[USMS 101,7.3E and F; USA-S 101,7.3E and G]

+MS1.5 Long Distance Swimming-Pool events are governed by Open Water and Long Distance rules.
 There is no provision for leaving the water for brief periods during the swim.
 [USMS 305 and 306; USA-S 101.8]